The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry: Thermodynamic Geometry and the Maximum Force

 The properties of this scalar curvature and its relation to black hole thermodynamics have been investigated rather thoroughly in the aforementioned literature.
 In particular, as pointed out in \cite{0510139}, in $d=4$ the scalar curvature diverges along the curve $J^2/S^2=1/4$ in the $(S,T)$-plane, which corresponds to the extremal limit.

-In view of the appearance of $1/4$, we are motivated to define another force by $F_2:=J^2/S^2$ and explore its behavior in higher dimensions.
+In view of the appearance of $1/4$, we are motivated to define another quantity by $F_2:=J^2/S^2$ (and refer to the Hookean law by $F_1$ when there is a risk of confusion) and explore its behavior in higher dimensions.
 Again, we note that $d=5$ is special because $\mathcal{R}$ simplifies to $-1/S$, which becomes divergent in the extremal limit.
 Note that $\mathcal{R}<0$ for both $d=4$ and $d=5$.
 However, for $d \geqslant 6$ the curvature diverges not in the extremal limit (which does not exist), but rather along the curve

 It is even more illuminating if we plot the region that has positive $\mathcal{R}$ in the $(S,T)$-plane, as shown in Fig.(\ref{pic}).
 The line $F_2=1/4$ that would correspond to the maximum force (if indeed the conjecture was correct and applicable to $F_2$) marks the boundary of the positive $\mathcal{R}$ region in $d=6$, as opposed to marking the extremal limit in $d=4$.
 As dimensionality increases, the line shifts into the shaded region (or rather the line stays fixed but the shaded region changes).
 In the large $d$ limit \cite{1302.6382,1504.06613,2003.11394}, it coincides with the phase transition line that marks the lower boundary of the positive $\mathcal{R}$ region.
 Thus we see that the maximum force bound $F=1/4$ is relevant for black hole thermodynamics.